coderanger/coderanger.net/content/posts/funding-foss.md

 I think a more stable model for "I want to pay someone to make open source better" is that of Renaissance era patronage.
-It was considered socially "required" that a rich personal or family (which is roughly comparable to a company in modern terms) would have one or more artists who they would support.
+It was considered socially "required" that a rich person or family (which is roughly comparable to a company in modern terms) would have one or more artists who they would support.
 These artists would make great art to show off to the patron's friends and such.
 I would love to see a world where every successful tech company is simply